LOOKOUT PASS SKI AREA - WHAT TO EXPECT REGARDING COVID CONCERNS AT THE MOUNTAIN THIS WINTER.

-- Snow Sports will be doing lessons by Appointment ONLY.
+- Snow Sports will be doing most lessons by Reservations.
 Lesson space is limited, We strongly suggest lessons be booked well in advance.
-Do it online or call 208.744.1234 x 15 or email Lessons@SkiLookout.com for questions and reservations.
+Do it online or call 208.744.1234 x 15 or email Lessons@SkiLookout.com for questions.

 - If any guests are planning to visit and feel sick we implore you to make a prudent decision and stay home.
 Making some awesome turns is not worth putting others health at risk.

 - If you have recently traveled to an area with a heightened risk we also ask you to stay home.

-- Porta Johns will be added with clensing stations one set just below our new Quad Lift, and another near the steps into the area and just below the lodge.
+- Porta Johns will be added with clensing stations one set likely just below our Quad Lift.
 Possibly even. one at the summit or base of Chair #2 on the sunny side of the mountain.

-All of these practices are based on guidance provided by the CDC and WHO, along with guidance from our local, U.S. Government and Public Health Agencies and thru numerous conversations with other mountain on how best to keep ski areas open in a Covid-19 winter.
+All of these practices are based on guidance provided by the CDC and WHO, along with guidance from our local, U.S. Government and Public Health Agencies and thru numerous conversations with other mountain on how best to keep ski areas open in another Covid challenged winter.